Credit Reporting

 Missed Payments and Credit Scores

-Even a single missed payment could cause a substantial impact to your credit score.
+When you miss a credit card payment, your lender may report it to the credit bureaus as a delinquency.
+This payment delay could stay on your credit report for up to seven years, potentially lowering your credit score and making it more difficult to access credit in the future.
+Even a single missed payment could cause a substantial impact on your credit score.
 For example, if you have a credit score of 780 and miss a payment by 30 days, your score could drop by as much as 90 to 110 points, according to FICO.

-5 Strategies for Paying Off Your Credit Card
+6 Strategies for Paying Off Your Credit Card

 If you're currently carrying a balance on your credit card, don't worry—there are strategies you can implement to help pay off your debt and improve your credit: